Omega-3 fatty acids and blood pressure

 Gamma-linolenic acid is found in pomegranate seeds and hemp oil.

-Omega-6 fatty acids are therefore also important for the body.
-However, an excess is rather harmful.
+So omega-6 fatty acids are also important for the body.
+However, an excess is more likely to be harmful.

 Sources